boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 #### Name

-This allows you to set `title` for this grid widget.
+This allows you to set a `title` for this grid widget.

 ![General settings](/static/assets/visualizing-data/visualization-widgets/images/grid/name.png)

 #### Subtitle

-This allow you to set `subtitle` for this grid widget.
+This allows you to set a `subtitle` for this grid widget.

 ![General settings](/static/assets/visualizing-data/visualization-widgets/images/grid/Subtitle.png)